 - Keep your lights on at all times, including during the day.

-- Take off in second gear so you avoid wheel spin.
+- Take off in second gear to avoid wheel spin.

 - Drive in the highest gear possible, and at a very slow speed when on flat ground.